jakubnowicki/boardgames-calculator/README.md

 Created by: [Jakub Nowicki](q.nowicki@gmail.com)

 This small app allows you to calculate players scores in a board game.
 You can use one of the provided presets or create your one one.
-Deployed app is available here: [https://boardgames-calculator.herokuapp.com/](https://boardgames-calculator.herokuapp.com/)
+Deployed app is available [here](https://boardgamescalculator.xyz/).

 ## Development